nashville-software-school/server-side-python-curriculum/orientation/ORIENTATION_TEAM_TERMS.md

 TDD ensures that the source code is thoroughly unit tested and leads to modularized, flexible and extensible code.
 It focuses on writing only the code necessary to pass tests, making the design simple and clear.

 ## Daily Standup
-Development teams at Bangazon Inc. will schedule daily standups where progress is discuss as well as road blocks.
+Development teams at Bangazon LLC will schedule daily standups where progress is discuss as well as road blocks.
 Team members will answer the following questions:
  * What did I accomplish yesterday?
  * What will I do today?
  * What obstacles are impeding my progress?
  * Daily standups are usually limited to 15 minutes.
 If it discovered more discussion is needed, attendees make arrangements to discuss in more detail after the meeting.

-##Sprints
+## Sprints
 It is a short, consistent cycle no longer than four weeks.
 The goal is to have an iteration short enough to keep the team focused but long enough to deliver a meaningful increment of work.

 ## Sprint Reviews